lkesteloot/unsong/unsong.md

 “Run away,” said Thamiel.

-“Tell me,” said Jala, “if this were a story, and the Devil and all his demons were marching against a peaceful nation, and in their way was only one young boy, wielding a sword made from a falling star…”
+“Tell me,” said Jala, “if this were a story, and the Devil and all his demons were marching against a peaceful nation, and in their way was only one young boy, wielding a sword made from a falling star...”

 “You don’t have a sword made from a fallen star,” Thamiel pointed out.